Vittorio Emanuele Orlando

 Vittorio Emanuele Orlando (/it/; 19 May 1860 – 1 December 1952) was an Italian statesman, who served as the prime minister of Italy from October 1917 to June 1919.
 Orlando is best known for representing Italy in the 1919 Paris Peace Conference with his foreign minister Sidney Sonnino.
 He was also known as "Premier of Victory" for defeating the Central Powers along with the Entente in World War I. Italy entered into World War I in 1915 with the aim of completing national unity: for this reason, it is also considered the Fourth Italian War of Independence, in a historiographical perspective that identifies in the latter the conclusion of the unification of Italy, whose military actions began during the revolutions of 1848 with the First Italian War of Independence.

-He was also the provisional president of the Chamber of Deputies between 1943 and 1945, and a member of the Constituent Assembly that changed the Italian form of government into a republic.
+Orlando was the provisional president of the Chamber of Deputies between 1943 and 1945, and a member of the Constituent Assembly that changed the Italian form of government into a republic.
 Aside from his prominent political role, Orlando was a professor of law and is known for his writings on legal and judicial issues, which number over a hundred works.

 Early life and career

 Orlando was born in Palermo, Sicily.
 His father, a landed gentleman, delayed venturing out to register his son's birth for fear of Giuseppe Garibaldi's Expedition of the Thousand, who had just stormed into Sicily on the first leg of their march to build an Italian nation.
 Orlando taught law at the University of Palermo and was recognized as an eminent jurist.
 In 1897, he was elected in the Italian Chamber of Deputies (Camera dei Deputati) for the district of Partinico for which he was constantly reelected until 1925.
 He aligned himself with Giovanni Giolitti, who was Prime Minister of Italy five times between 1892 and 1921.